Busayoilesanmi/LITA_Capstone_Project/README.md

  * Revenue: Total revenue generated from the customer.

  * Subscription Duration: Length of the subscription in days.

 ---
+### Data Preprocessing

+ - Data Cleaning: Removed any duplicate records to prevent skewing the results, especially for customer and sales information.

+ - Data Transformation: Aggregated data where necessary, such as calculating total sales per product, total revenue per region, and average sales per product.
+This made it easier to analyze trends and draw meaningful insights.

+ - Created new calculated fields for analysis, such as total subscription duration and revenue by subscription type.

+ - Date Formatting and Time Analysis: Standardized date formats to ensure consistency, enabling time-based analyses like sales by month and year.

+ - Extracted month and year from the subscription and order dates to analyze trends over time, such as monthly revenue or annual growth.

+ - Categorization and Grouping: Grouped data by categories like region, product, and subscription type to allow for more specific analysis.
+For example, by grouping sales by region, we could identify which regions had the highest sales or cancellation.

+ - Setting Up Slicers for Dashboard:For the interactive dashboard, set up slicers that allow users to filter data by variables like order date, subscription start and end dates, and customer IDs.
+This provides flexibility in exploring different aspects of the data.

+This processing ensured the dataset was ready for analysis, allowing us to accurately explore customer behavior, sales trends, and regional performance.
+It also helped in building an effective and interactive dashboard for visual insights.

+---
 ### Purpose of These Datasets